rpdav/nixos/system/hosts/nas/README.md

 │   ├── appdata     Contains child filesystems for each service I run.
 This lets them receive independent snapshots so they can be rolled back individually if needed.
 │   ├── nextcloud   Data directory for Nextcloud (config is still in appdata) │   └── photos      Data directory for photos.
-I don't have a ton so they're on ssds for performance on Immich ├── storage         Mirrored zpool using 4 TB sata HDDs │   ├── backups     Target for all local backups, including FW13 host (using borg), Windows laptop (using Veeam), and some legacy data from Unraid
+I don't have a ton so they're on ssds for performance on Immich └── storage         Mirrored zpool using 4 TB sata HDDs
+    ├── backups     Target for all local backups, including FW13 host (using borg), Windows laptop (using Veeam), and some legacy data from Unraid
-│   ├── isos        For real, this is actually linux ISOs │   ├── media       iTunes media which is mounted into a Windows VM, as well as some backed up DVDs │   └── syncoid     docker and vms pools synchronize to this filesystem.
-I consider this the 'local backup' for that data └── vms             Single drive zpool using a 1 TB NVME with subvolumes for VMs
+    ├── isos        For real, this is actually linux ISOs ├── media       iTunes media which is mounted into a Windows VM, as well as some backed up DVDs └── syncoid     docker and vms pools synchronize to this filesystem.
+I consider this the 'local backup' for that data
 ```

 ### Import and mounting